twskj/CarND-LaneLines-P1/writeup_template.md

 ###2.
 Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when there's no line is detected.

-Another shortcoming could be ...
+Another shortcoming could be when area of interest are not in the assumption space i.e. different mounting position of a camera.

 ###3.
 Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to enlarge area of edges.
+More lines means potential information.
+But also need to tune line detection parameter so that I don't get all the noises.

-Another potential improvement could be to ...
+Another potential improvement could be to use